jluong23/book-tracker/README.md

   - Start the server with `npm run dev`, running on port 5000. (specified in .env)
   - If successful, the server will print *Connected to database* and show incoming HTTP requests.

-- Starting the react Frontend:
+- Starting the React Frontend:
   - In a separate terminal and in the [frontend](./frontend/) directory, run `npm install`
-  - Start the frontend with `npm start`, running on port 3000.
+  - Start the Frontend with `npm start`, running on port 3000.